PromaChow/furryaide/README.md

   - **Stateless Operations**: Services are designed to process each request independently, relying entirely on the data provided within the request and the database.
 This ensures that context data is not stored or reused between requests.

 #### Business Data:
-- **Definition**: Business data consists of core data that is central to the business logic and operations, such as user profiles, pet information, adoption records, and other persistent data.
+- **Definition**: Business data consists of core data that is central to the business logic and operations, such as user profiles, pet information, questionnaire information, and other persistent data.
 - **Implementation in Furryaide**:
   - **Database Interactions**: Business data is stored in dedicated databases.
 Services interact with the database to fetch or update business data as needed.
 This approach ensures that no business data is retained in the service layer between requests.
-For example, when a user submits an adoption request, the service processes the request by interacting with the database to fetch the relevant pet and user information, and then stores the adoption record in the database.
+For example, when a user submits an adoption request, the service processes the request by interacting with the database to fetch the relevant `Pet` and `Questionnaire` information from the dedicated databases embedded in their corresponding Entity Services.
   - **Persistent Storage**: By using persistent storage (databases), we ensure that business data is always available and up-to-date without requiring the service to maintain state.